FascinatedTV/Meta-Tic-Tac-Toe/README.md

 - HumanPlayer: Allows a human to input moves via the console.
 - RandomPlayer: Makes random moves.
-- MonteCarlo: Uses Monte Carlo Tree Search for making moves.
+- MonteCarloSync: Uses Monte Carlo Tree Search for making moves.
 You can specify the number of iterations for the MCTS algorithm.
+The game will wait until the iterations are done.
+- MonteCarloAsync: Uses Monte Carlo Tree Search for making moves.
+You can specify the duration for each move of the MCTS algorithm.
+The player also thinks, when the opponent is thinking. (thinking duration less than 100ms is unstable)
 ### Changing the Depth
 The depth of the game (the number of nested boards) can be modified in the game.rs file.
 Adjust the META_DEPTH constant to your desired depth: